code-423n4/2023-10-nextgen/README.md

 - emergencyWithdraw sends the funds to the admin contract owner.
 - Once a collection is freezed its data cannot be altered.
 - Airdrop/mint can only be done from the Minter contract.
-- The random hash is calcuated from a Randomizer contract.
+- The random hash is calculated from a Randomizer contract.

 ## Scoping Details